vuejs/vue-class-component/README.md

 }
 ```

+#### Process Initial Property on Custom Decorators

+If you pass the object that has `hookInitialProperty: true` option, `createDecorator`'s callback will receive initial value of each property as the 3rd argument.
+Note that the properties will no longer be collected as component data in that case.

 ### Adding Custom Hooks

 If you use some Vue plugins like Vue Router, you may want class components to resolve hooks that they provides.
 For that case, `Component.registerHooks` allows you to register such hooks: